 The advanced range of UV Disinfection systems for wastewater have successfully treated a wide range of fluids, in many different industries and have been installed on traditional and specialist wastewater treatment works worldwide.

-All typical wastewater micro-organisms are rendered inactive with a correct dose of UV light; we maintain comprehensive databases of organisms and the dosage of UV required to achieve 1, 2, 3 or higher log removals.
+All typical wastewater micro-organisms are rendered inactive with a correct dose of UV light; we maintain comprehensive databases of organisms and the UV dose required to achieve 1, 2, 3 or higher log removals.

 Additionally, our leading compact, closed system design means municipal wastewater does not need to be disinfected using open channel UV systems.
 Open gravity flow channels suffer from many disadvantages: poor hydraulic mixing, very large footprint, expensive to build, high head loss and vulnerability to fluctuations in flow rate.